shakilibn/shakilibn/README.md

 - 👋 Hi, I’m Safiqul Islam Shakil.
-- 👀 I’m interested in MERN stack.
+- 👀 I’m interested in MERN stack and MEAN stack.

-- I am an enthusiastic React developer with broad expertise in JavaScript and a willingness to learn and master Back-end Development.
+- I am an enthusiastic Angular and React developer with broad expertise in JavaScript and typescript and a willingness to learn and master Back-end Development.
 Looking for a challenging yet exciting career with a progressive company that will provide development opportunities.
 And I have earned **4 stars** at **problem-solving** in **HackerRank**.